-Scientists are looking into two drugs for their potential in treating patients with active cases of COVID-19.
+There are two drugs that have received media attention for their potential in treating COVID-19 patients.
 The first is Remedsivir, which is used to treat Ebola.
 The second, Chloroquine, is an anti-malaria drug.

 Remedsivir has been used in compassionate care, for when patients have few options left.
 Some patients who’ve taken it have shown great recoveries.
 The medication works by interfering with RNA replication within the coronavirus.

 More testing is needed to confirm the long-term effectiveness and safety of both these drugs.
-In the meantime, we’ve listed below the best steps to protect yourself from catching the virus.
+In the meantime, we’ve listed below the best steps to protect yourself from catching COVID-19.

 The best solution for now

 According to epidemiologists, if it were possible to wave a magic wand and make all North Americans freeze in place for 14 days while sitting six feet apart, the whole pandemic would sputter to a halt.
-The virus would die on every contaminated surface, and every person carrying the virus would display concrete symptoms.
-They could then be isolated and treated, and the virus would be contained.
+The virus would die on every contaminated surface, and everyone carrying the virus would display concrete symptoms.

-In lieu of standing still for two weeks, you can do your part to stop the spread of coronavirus by staying at home and following official health recommendations:
+In lieu of standing still for two weeks, you can do your part to stop the spread of COVID-19 by staying at home and following official health recommendations:

 If you’re feeling sick, it’s important to take extra precautions in addition to the above:

-- Visit a healthcare professional virtually if possible or call your local public health authority.
+- Visit a healthcare professional virtually or call your local public health authority.
 Try to avoid in person facilities unless you are experiencing severe symptoms.

-Scientists are working around the clock to develop a vaccine for COVID-19, but unfortunately we can’t expect a finished product for at least 18 months.
-In that time, the coronavirus pandemic may be long behind us.
+Scientists are working around the clock to develop a vaccine for COVID-19, but unfortunately we can’t expect a finished product for at least 12 months.
+By that point, the coronavirus pandemic may be long behind us.
 In the case of SARS and MERS, vaccines for both illnesses were in development, but production halted when the outbreaks were eventually contained.